dereknovak/LS170-LS/study_guide.md

 - "Hypertext Markup Language (HTML) was the means by which the resources in this system should be uniformly structured."

+### URL

+- A URL is a type of URI that includes *both* the name and protocol.
+While its technically correct to call a string of characters with both present a URI, it's *more correct* to refer to it as a URL, as its a more specific distinction.

 ### URI

 - "A Uniform Resource Identifier (URI), is a string of characters which identifies a particular resource."

+- A URI is a string of characters that identifies a specific resourse and can include either its name, protocol, or both.

 ### Difference between a URI and URL